dsbolin/lammps/doc/src/granular_normal_models.rst

 `hertz/material` model
 ----------------------

-For the *hertz/material* model, the force is given by:
+For the *hertz/material* model, the normal force is given by:

 .. math::